hibaa8/TSS2026-LunarLions/README.md

 After opening the simulator on a Windows PC, a screen prompting you to enter an IP address should show up.
 This is prompting you to enter the website address for the TSS server, which is used to communicate back and forth with the simulator.
 You will want to setup the server on the same laptop or via a local network.

 ### Controls
-During the challenge, you will be expected to issue commands to control the rover via TSS (see <a href="#rover-commanding">rover commanding</a>).
+During the challenge, you will be expected to issue commands to control the rover via TSS (see <a href="#rover-controls">rover commanding</a>).
 However for debug purposes, we have included several keyboard shortcuts that can be ran in the simulator to control the rover, reset the position, etc.

 | Keyboard Shortcut | Description |
 | -------------- | ---------